isc1/clockutc/README.md

 - Qt5Gui.dll
 - Qt5Widgets.dll

+...otherwise, when you try to run clockutc.exe, windows will give you error pop-ups saying things like, "The program can't start because Qt5Core.dll is missing from your computer".

-...depending on what version compiler you are running, that will determine which copies of those files you need.
-In Qt Creator, after you open the clockutc project, see: Tools > Options > Build & Run > Qt Versions
+Qt includes several different versions of these files.
+Depending on what version you are running, that will determine which copies of those files you need.
+If you don't copy the .dll files from the .zip file, and build clockutc.exe yourself, then after you have opened the project in Qt Creator, see:

+- Tools > Options > Build & Run > Qt Versions

 The folder containing the .dll files you need will probably look like: